-\subsubsection{Neutrino-matter interactions}
+\subsubsection{Neutrino-Matter interactions}

 We use the emission, absorption, and scattering coefficients computed via NuLib \citep{oconnor_open-source_2015}.
 The table includes $\nu_{\rm e}$ absorption on neutrons, $\bar{\nu}_{\rm e}$ absorption on protons, as well as production of $\nu_{\mu}\bar{\nu}_{\mu}$ and $\nu_{\tau}\bar{\nu}_{\tau}$ pairs from $e^{+} e^{-}$ annihilation and nucleon-nucleon Bremsstrahlung.
-For electron type neutrinos, we do not include the pair production channels.
-All inverse reactions are also included, in such a way that the emissivity $\eta$ and absorption opacity $\kappa_{\rm a}$ satisfy Kirchoff’s law $\eta/\kappa_{\rm a} = B_{\nu}$, with $B_{\nu}$ the black-body distribution function of neutrinos in equilibrium with the fluid, integrated over the relevant energy bin.
-We also include in the table elastic scattering on protons, and neutrons.
+For electron-type neutrinos, we do not include the pair production channels.
+All inverse reactions are also included, in such a way that the emissivity $\eta$ and absorption opacity $\kappa_{\rm a}$ satisfy Kirchhoff’s law $\eta/\kappa_{\rm a} = B_{\nu}$, with $B_{\nu}$ the blackbody distribution function of neutrinos in equilibrium with the fluid, integrated over the relevant energy bin.
+We also include in the table elastic scattering on protons and neutrons.
 Emissivity $\eta$, absorption $\kappa_{\rm a}$ and scattering $\kappa_{\rm s}$ opacities from NuLib are functions of density, temperature, electron fraction, and neutrino energy bin.
-Then, the gray emissivity is $\bar{\eta}=\sum_{b} \eta(E_b) \Delta E_b$ where $E_b, \Delta E_b$ are the energy bin and bin width, summing over all bins.
-To obtain the gray absorption opacity, we assume Kirchoff's law $\kappa_{\rm a}(E_\nu) B_{\nu}(E_\nu) = \eta(E_\nu)$, such that the energy averaged opacity is \citep{foucart_post-merger_2015}:
+Then, the gray emissivity is $\bar{\eta}=\sum_{b} \eta(E_b) \Delta E_b$ where $E_b$ and $\Delta E_b$ are the energy bin and bin width, summing over all bins.
+To obtain the gray absorption opacity, we assume Kirchhoff's law $\kappa_{\rm a}(E_\nu) B_{\nu}(E_\nu) = \eta(E_\nu)$, such that the energy averaged opacity is \citep{foucart_post-merger_2015}:

 The scattering opacity is computed using the same expression.
 In optically thick regions, this prescription is accurate.
-In the optically thin regions, we use the fact that the cross-sections of the processes used here scale as the square of the average neutrino energy:
+In the optically thin regions, we use the fact that the cross sections of the processes used here scale as the square of the average neutrino energy:

 The neutrino temperature $T_{\nu}$ is computed approximately using the neutrino number density:

 where $F_k(\zeta)=\int_0^{\infty} dx\, x_k / (1+e^{x-\zeta})$ is the Fermi integral and $\mu_\nu$ is the neutrino chemical potential.